anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: Introduced specific typed state schemas using TypedDict with literals for constrained values.
 Tried dataclasses for more concise data structures, adjusting how node functions access data accordingly (attribute access for dataclasses vs dictionary keys).
 Created sample graphs testing each state type.

+Video 2: State Reducers

+What I Learned: This part helped me in understanding state reducers which define how updates to state keys/channels happen.
+It covered different approaches to define the state schema with Python TypedDict, Pydantic, or Dataclasses and how reducers specify overwriting or custom update logic for each key.

+Changes in Code: I experimented with different reducer types and writing reducer functions that handle adding or merging state values.
+Tweaked schemas to use literals and custom state classes.
+Experimented with preserving parts of the state while updating others and coordinating reducer flows with the graph execution.